LaVi-Lab/FTTT/README.md

 > [!NOTE]
 > All checkpoints will be stored in the folder `outputs` under the current directory.

+> [!TIP]
+> OpTune currently does not support model architectures other than Llama and Mistral, as it relies on the modification over the original 🤗HuggingFace implementation to inject weight updates at test time.
+If you want to support other model architectures, please add an implementation to `optim/models` and modify `run.py` and `evaluator.py` to use the correct architecture.

+> [!WARNING]
+> Although our implementation of OpTune supports distributed data parallelism for multiple GPU training, this feature is not well tested and we suggest training in a single GPU.

 ### ⚖️ Testing

 After training the models, you can use the following commands to evaluate the trained PEFT baselines and OpTune: